8.4. Properties of Eigenvalues and Eigenvectors

 • Eigenvalues are not unique to a matrix.

-Matrices with the same eigenvalues are said to be similar.
-The proof of existence and requirements for similar matrices are given in Similarity Transformations.
-Similar matrices are an important part of how MATLAB finds eigenvalues.
-Through a sequence of matrix transformations, a similar upper triangular matrix is found with the eigenvalues on the diagonal.
+If matrix \(\bf{B}\) relates to matrix \(\bf{A}\) by \(\mathbf{B} = \mathbf{M\,A\,M}^{-1}\), where \(\bf{M}\) is a matrix, then \(\bf{A}\) and \(\bf{B}\) are similar and have the same eigenvalues.
+The proof of existence and requirements for similar matrices is given in Similarity Transformations.
+Similar matrices are an important part of how eigenvalues are calculated.
+A similar upper triangular matrix is found with the eigenvalues on the diagonal through a sequence of matrix transformations.

 • The eig function: